gzhytar/spendsentinel/docs/monetization-strategy.md

 # Monetization Strategy

-> **Purpose**: This document establishes trauma-informed monetization strategies for the InnerBalance application, ensuring financial support mechanisms align with our core values of safety, empowerment, and compassion.
+> **Purpose**: This document establishes trauma-informed monetization strategies for the SpendSentinel application, ensuring financial support mechanisms align with our core values of safety, empowerment, and compassion.

 ## Table of Contents
 - [Core Monetization Principles](#core-monetization-principles)